Past Conference Resources

 The slideshow that accompanied Diana Mendley Rauner's conference Keynote Address about "Organizational Conditions for Excellence" is available HERE.

 Guidebook features including workshop materials, an attendee email list, workshop and full-conference evaluations are available until October 2017.
-However, we would appreciate your Conference Evaluation responses by March 24, 2017 so we can include your input in our post-conference assessment.
-The conference organizers look forward to hearing from you.

 Check out the Virtual Ad Journal